finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effectiveAt datetime (inclusive) from which to retrieve the transactions.
+    String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime (inclusive) from which to retrieve the transactions.
 There is no lower bound if this is not specified.
-    String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effectiveAt datetime (inclusive) from which to retrieve transactions.
+    String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the transactions.
-Defaults to the current              datetime if not specified.
+Defaults to return the latest version              of each transaction if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Trade/strategy/quantsignal\".
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {